Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/index-select/index-select.md

 - `input`: The input tensor.
 - `dim`: The dimension to index (0 for rows, 1 for columns).
 - `index`: The 1-D tensor containing the indices to select.
-- `out` (optional): The output tensor (optional).
+- `out` (optional): The output tensor where the result will be stored.

-Note: If the result is to be stored in an existing tensor, the output tensor can be specified using the optional out argument.
+> **Note:** If the result is to be stored in an existing tensor, the output tensor can be specified using the optional `out` argument.

 ## Example